Q. What is the difference between debt review and debt counselling?

 Q. Will I be able to find new employment if I am under debt review or sequestrated?

 A. Yes you will, but again some agencies will not assist you but these will be more restricted to companies in the financial industry.
 It is important to know that many financial companies have staff members who are under financial pressure and do not object to their staff members being under debt review.
-If you are FAIS accredited, you will not be able to sequestrate your estate however debt review is a safe option to avoid judgments as these will also be detrimental to those who are FAIS accredited.
+If you are FAIS accredited, you will not be able to sequestrate your estate however debt review is a safe option to avoid judgements as these will also be detrimental to those who are FAIS accredited.

 Q. Is my credit report damaged if I am under debt review?